nerangafernando/nerangafernando.github.io/README.md

 33. A New Approach to Permutation Polynomials over Finite Fields, Discrete Mathematics Seminar, University of South Florida, November 19, 2012.
 34. <b>(invited)</b> Permutation Polynomials over Finite Fields defined by functional equations, AMS Sectional Meeting, University of South Florida , March 10-11, 2012.
 35. A Matrix form of the Jacobi-Trudi Identity, Discrete Mathematics Seminar, University of South Florida, February 8, 2010.

+## Conference Organization

+* Organizer of the special session on finite fields and their applications at AMS Sectional Meeting at Boston College, March 28 - 29, 2026.  https://www.ams.org/meetings/sectional/2331_program_ss12.html#title

 ## Teaching Experience